MicrocontrollersDev/Alternatives/docs/latest/essential.md

     Elementa, Vigilance, and UniversalCraft can all be used individually without the need of Essential, should you need to use them.
 However, Polyfrost has alternative libraries that may be more useful, such as their UniversalCraft fork, OneConfig (Vigilance competitor), and PolyUI (Elementa competitor).
-I especially recommend avoiding Vigialnce in general, due to its myriad of issues that have been known but not fixed for years.
+I especially recommend avoiding Vigilance in general, due to its myriad of issues that have been known but not fixed for years.

     Essential has tracking and data collection.
 This information may be shared to third parties as can be read in their [privacy policy](https://essential.gg/privacy-policy), as well as what data they collect.

     Lastly, Essential is a half-baked mod.
 Almost every promise for new features has yet to be delivered since and before its release.
 Additionally, the features Essential currently has are purposefully made to be worse than other mods.
-Most obvious of this is their built in zoom, which despite some of its features being copied from Patcher, most of its functionality and customization was not adeded to make it "less intimidating and easier for new players".
-Instead of using these half-baked and random features that can easily break with other mods, you should just use the free and open alternatives that have more features and are able to provide more support.
+Most obvious of this is their built in zoom, which despite all of its features being copied from Patcher, most of its functionality and customization was not added as to make it "less intimidating and easier for new players".
+Instead of using these half-baked and random features that can easily break with other mods, you should just use the free and open alternatives that have more features and are able to provide better support.

 Don't feel forced to use Essential!